firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://feodotracker.abuse.ch/blocklist/?download=ipblocklist).

-The last time downloaded was found to be dated: Fri May 29 23:36:23 UTC 2015.
+The last time downloaded was found to be dated: Sat May 30 00:09:19 UTC 2015.

 The ipset `feodo` has **68** entries, **68** unique IPs.